A/B testing

 Automatic traffic distribution is available in experiments and weblayers.

 Automatic traffic distribution tests variants and a share of your users.
 It recognizes which variant achieves the goal better.
-Then it shows the preferable variant to most of the audience.
+Then, it shows the preferred variant for most of the audience.
 However, it continues to test the other variant on a small share of users.
-If it starts to perform better, the distribution will automatically be re-evaluated, and the other variant can become the preferable one.
+If it performs better, the distribution will automatically be re-evaluated, and the other variant can become the preferable one.

 Custom traffic distribution